infinum/wordpress-handbook/Automated testing in WordPress/Codeception.md

 vendor/bin/codecept init wpbrowser
 ```

-This will set up a scaffold for setting up various tests in your plugin/theme.
+This will set up a scaffolding for setting up various tests in your plugin/theme.